 Compare My Move took the average costs from a sample of 20 RICS Chartered Surveyors and Building Societies across the UK.
 Please note that the cost of your survey may vary depending on area or other factors.

 How Much Does a Mortgage Valuation Cost?

-A Valuation Report can cost around £320 for the average property in the UK, though costs can be as low as £160 and as high as £600.
+A mortgage valuation can cost around £320 for the average property in the UK, though costs can be as low as £160 and as high as £600.
 The cost of the valuation is relative to your property value and the lender you choose to go with.

-It should be noted that a valuation report or a mortgage valuation are not property surveys.
+It should be noted that a valuation report or a mortgage valuation is not a property survey.
 The valuation won't look for hidden defects, a mortgage valuation will only confirm to your mortgage lender that the property is worth, in fact, the amount they are lending you.
 You'll also find out the amount of mortgage you can afford.

 How Much Does a Condition Report Cost?

 A condition report survey for the average UK home can cost around £380.
 The cost of a RICS condition report is relative to your house price and size, so depending on your house price you could pay on average between £290 to £560 for the survey.

 - The most basic and least in-depth survey.